n0npax/lime-comb/README.md

 ### Public key registry (WEB)

 We believe we shouldn't reinvent wheel.
-Public key registry is secured with authorization from google(`firebase auth`).
+Lime-comb key registry is secured with authorization from google(`firebase auth`).
-User is able to modify just his own key and read keys from all not premium users.
 We believe smart people provides good solutions and we should utilize them.

 ### CMD line tools

 What was the syntax for gpg?
 Sould I use `base64` or armour mode?
-It's not you problem anymore, we will do it for you.
+It's not your problem anymore, we will do it for you.
 The only thing you need to know is receiver email and message itself.

+#### Smart defaults

+We are offering flexible solution with 2 main default profiles
+* locked (keeps private key just locally)
+* glassbreak (store prov key in `db` with access just for given user)

+Many other configuration option can be adjusted by an user

 ### GUI - TODO